CarlosGabrielIFCE/chatApp/README.md

 # CHat App

-This is a Chat App App developed using integration between Ionic and Firebase.
+This is a Chat App developed using integration between Ionic and Firebase.

 Ionic/Node.js Versions: